etjabajasphin/Read-and-Write-Image/README.md

 # READ AND WRITE AN IMAGE
 ## AIM
-To write a python program to read, display and write an image.
+To write a python program using OpenCV to do the following image manipulations.
+i) Read, display, and write an image. ii) Access the rows and columns in an image. iii) Cut and paste a small portion of the image.

 ## Software Required:
 Anaconda - Python 3.7
 ## Algorithm: